StackVista/stackstate-docs/setup/linux_install/README.md

 {% hint style="info" %}
 StackState prefers Kubernetes!<br />In the future we will move away from Linux support.
-Read the [Kubernetes migration guide](link_to_guide.md) to find out more.
+Read about [installing StackState on Kubernetes](../kubernetes_install/).
 {% endhint %}

 StackState can be installed either with Linux packages on one or two Linux machines or with Helm on a [Kubernetes cluster](../Kubernetes_install/).